Local Lipschitz continuity in the initial value and strong completeness for nonlinear stochastic differential equations: Strong completeness for SDEs with additive noise

 \section{Strong completeness for SDEs with additive noise}

-Theorems~\ref{thm:UV} and~\ref{thm:UV2} together with Lemmas~\ref{lem:strong_completeness_marginal} and~\ref{lem:strong_completeness_uniform} can be used to prove strong completeness for SDEs.
+Theorem~\ref{thm:UV} and Theorem~\ref{thm:UV2} together with Theorem~\ref{thm:strong_completeness_marginal} and Theorem~\ref{thm:strong_completeness_uniform} can be used to prove strong completeness for SDEs.
 In the case of additive noise, another well-known possibility for proving strong completeness is to subtract the driving noise process from the SDE and then to try to solve the resulting random ordinary differential equation (RODE) globally for every continuous trajectory of the driving noise process.
 This approach works, for instance, if the drift coefficient grows at most linearly.
-However, if the drift coefficient grows super-linearly then it might happen that the resulting RODE can not be solved globally for every continuous trajectory of the driving noise process.
-This is illustrated in the following example.
+However, if the drift coefficient grows super-linearly then it might happen that an SDE is strongly complete even though the resulting RODE can not be solved globally for every continuous trajectory of the driving noise process.
+This is illustrated by Lemma~\ref{lemma:Drehbeispiel_stronglycomplete} and Lemma~\ref{lemma:Drehbeispiel_cannotsubtractnoise} below.
+More specifically, Lemma~\ref{lemma:Drehbeispiel_stronglycomplete} below uses Theorem~\ref{thm:strong_completeness_marginal} to establish that the SODE~\eqref{eq:Drehbeispiel} below is strongly complete, whereas Lemma~\ref{lemma:Drehbeispiel_cannotsubtractnoise} shows for every $T\in (0,\infty)$ that the RODE associated to the SODE~\eqref{eq:Drehbeispiel} cannot be solved on $[0,T]$ for every continuous trajectory of the driving noise process.